 Yet the thought of finding a way into the sector in another country can be daunting.
 Lots of people just don’t know where to start, and that’s entirely understandable.
 It’s also why we’ve written this handy blog post to help you.

-Gain some experience before you go
+Gain some experience before you go to Hospitality job abroad

 As is the case with every industry, employers in the hospitality sector like to know that potential employees already have some experience under their belts, so try your best to make sure that this is one of the many strings to your bow.
 Whether you’re currently working or still a student, look for opportunities closer to home, to begin with, even if they’re in the form of unpaid work experience.
 Once the businesses you’re approaching abroad know that you’re capable of doing what they need you to, you’ll find that doors open much more easily.